Alexdesaint/Alexdesaint.github.io/content/_index.md

   - Team player, I enjoy popularizing the technical parts and collaboration with specialist of different fields.
 - tag: About me
   text:
   - I did my hight school in Cambodia and my studies in Toulouse.
-I like to take pictures, skiing and having a beer for the after work.
+I like to take pictures, skiing and having a beers for the after work.
   - Native French, fluent in English.
 ---